-Recently in NSW, there was an accident involving an exploding aluminium cylinder.
-To avoid this happening again, NSW Health & safety has released a safety notice.
+In response to an accident involving an exploding aluminium cylinder, NSW Health & Safety released a safety notice.

 A safety alert has been published on the SafeWork NSW website to highlight the dangers of filling and using cylinders constructed from aluminium alloy 6351-T6.